MehdiMahmoodi/Github_StepByStep/README.md

 4-	Again, a new window will be popping up which is look so weird.
 Do not panic, just get a copy of the link [Click Here](https://github.com/MehdiMahmoodi/Github_StepByStep/blob/master/Creat%20New%20Repo/Step-4.pdf)

 ### Cloning the repository: Copy the repository in our local computer

+1-	Create new folder for saving the contents in your local computer

+2-	Sign into your git and click on repositories, then click on NEW icon (the position of this icon may change based on Git version) [click here]()

+3-

+4-

 ### Staging: Wrap your file and prepare it for committing